 - Melt butter over medium heat, don't let it burn.

 - While the butter is melting, add 2 eggs yolks, lemon juice, cayenne and salt to a food processor.

-- Once the butter in completely melted, slowly pour it in the food processor (while it’s on of course).
+- Once the butter is completely melted, slowly pour it in the food processor (while it's on of course).